Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 - `vidPart.ahk`   => downloads the video within a specified timecode to the path selected.
 The file will be reencoded to `h264` for compatibility with NLE's
 - `audPart.ahk`   => downloads the audio within a specified timecode to the path selected.
         - It should be noted with the `Part` scripts; you may notice "frozen" sections at the beginning of your downloaded file.
 I believe that is normal and just has to do with the way that youtube distributes the chunks of video and how yt-dlp interprets those chunks.
 The timecode of content you selected should still work as expected.
+- `multi-dl.ahk`  => downloads all listed links as either videos or audio.

 > [!Note]
 > The above `video` downloading scripts will attempt to check for a NVIDIA gpu in the user's system and will try to render the files using `nvenc` instead of just the CPU.